-Industry 4.0 has significant implications for the way in which a company chooses to organise itself and its delivery model.
+Industry 4.0 has significant implications for the nature of how a company chooses to organise itself and its delivery model.
 Companies will need to make sure staff understand how the company is changing and how they can be a part of it.
-From our interviews with industrial manufacturing companies, the biggest challenges revolve around internal issues such as culture, organisation, leadership and skills rather than external issues such as whether the right standards, infrastructure and intellectual property protection are in place or whether concerns about data security or privacy concerns can be overcome.
+From our interviews with engineering and construction companies, the biggest challenges revolve around internal issues such as culture, organisation, leadership and skills, rather than external issues such as whether the right standards, infrastructure and intellectual property protection are in place or whether concerns about data security or privacy concerns can be overcome.

-The absence of a digital culture and the right training was identified as the single biggest challenge by industrial manufacturing companies.
-Over half (52%) put it in their top three challenges.
+The absence of a digital culture and the right training was identified as the single biggest challenge by more engineering and construction companies than any other.
+Over half (53%) put it in their top three challenges.
 In this respect, they are in good company as changing the culture was a lead issue across all the sectors we surveyed.

 For many companies, culture is linked closely with the need to have clear vision and leadership from top management about the direction of digital operations.
-This is also an issue for industrial manufacturing companies although, in contrast to most other sectors, it was eclipsed into second place by concerns that the economic benefits of digital investments still remain unclear.
-Clearly all these factors go hand in hand and one important way of establishing momentum in changing the culture will be for top management to communicate clearly the benefits that they see ahead and to ensure they are identified and celebrated as they are achieved.
+This is also an issue for engineering and construction companies although, in contrast to most other sectors, it was eclipsed into second place by concerns that the economic benefits of digital investments still remain unclear.
+Clearly all these factors go hand in hand, and one important way of establishing momentum in changing the culture will be for top management to communicate clearly the benefits that they see ahead, and to ensure they are identified and celebrated as they are achieved.

-Figure 4: Lack of digital culture and training is the biggest challenge facing industrial manufacturing companies
+Figure 4: Lack of digital culture and training is the biggest challenge facing engineering and construction companies